Bethany Lily April Shows Off Major Skin In Sheer, Black Bodysuit For Latest Instagram Post

 A swipe to the right showed a closer look at the model.
 She moved nearer to the camera and raised her left hand to her head, running some fingers through her hair.
 The babe glanced to the side with a sultry expression on her face.

 The third snapshot featured Bethany in a similar pose.
-Only this time, she faced the camera and gave a big smile with her pearly white showing.
+Only this time, she faced the camera and gave a big smile with her pearly whites showing.

 Bethany rocked a black bodysuit made of sheer fabric, much to the delight of her fans.
 The skimpy attire had no lining and was completely see-through.
 However, she made sure to blur out her nipples to adhere to Instagram’s strict no-nudity policy.
-The scoop neckline dipped low on her chest, which showed a generous amount of her cleavage.
+The scoop neckline dipped low on her chest, which showed a generous amount of cleavage.

 The low-cut sides flaunted her trim waist and flat midsection, while the high-cut design exposed plenty of skin around her bikini area.
 It is also important to note that she closed her thighs in the first snap to cover what was necessary.